dokryconn/Dokters-Prescription/README.md

 **NOTE:** By default, the **MOUSE CLICK HOTKEYS** in **`Dok's Rx Pad,AHK`** are deactivated to keep this portion of the script in a "template code" format.
 There are detailed instruction comments within the **`Dok's Rx Pad.AHK`** script file to guide you through customizing the script.

+#### Follow these steps to calibrate the "Mouse Click Hotkeys":

+1. Press [CTRL+ALT+SHIFT+C] while running the "Research Chemicals.AHK" script to identify a specific mouse coordinate position to edit these hotkeys
+2. Note the mouse coordinates for the X and Y positions that are displayed in the pop-up message box
+3. Insert each specific set of coordinates into the "MouseClick" line of code for each mouse click hotkey listed below
+4. You have successfully customized the mouse click hotkeys for your own screen resolution.
+You're done!

  - The deactivated blocks of code can be activated by removing the `/*`and `*/` brackets surrounding the block of code for each deactivated block.

- - In addition to removing the comment block brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
-There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

 Once these blocks of code are activated and edited to your personal preference, they will allow you to click on your specified screen coordinates by using a hotkey.

 _[Go to the "Optional* "Dokter’s Prescription" hotkeys section](#Optional*-"Dokter’s-Prescription"-hotkeys) above, to reference the keyboard hotkeys for this feature.

-#### Follow these steps to calibrate the "Mouse Click Hotkeys" for Spotify and Ableton Live:

-1.)
-PRESS [CTRL+ALT+SHIFT+C] WHILE RUNNING THE "Research Chemicals.AHK" SCRIPT TO IDENTIFY A SPECIFIC MOUSE COORDINATE POSITION TO EDIT THESE HOTKEYS
-2.)
-NOTE THE MOUSE COORDINATES FOR THE X AND Y POSITIONS THAT ARE DISPLAYED IN THE POP-UP MESSAGE BOX 3.)
-INSERT EACH SPECIFIC SET OF COORDINATES INTO THE "MouseClick" line of code for each MOUSE CLICK HOTKEY LISTED BELOW 4.)
-YOU HAVE SUCCESSFULLY CUSTOMIZED THE MOUSE CLICK HOTKEYS FOR YOUR OWN SCREEN RESOLUTION.
-YOU'RE DONE!

-### Customizing the **HOTSTRINGS** hotkeys within `Dok's Rx Pad.AHK`:
+### Customizing the **HOTSTRINGS** within `Dok's Rx Pad.AHK`:

 **NOTE:** By default, the **Hotstrings** in **`Dok's Rx Pad,AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.

 - The deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each **Hotstring** shortcut.

 Once these blocks of code are activated and edited to your personal preference, you can trigger specific strings of text with the abbrevated "hotstring" that you have configured.

 ## Customizing the **Ableton Takeover** script